Help Docs

 Adding custom device templates

 If default templates do not match your device requirements, you can create a custom template for your device based on your need.
 Navigate to Network > Device Templates.
-In the Device Templates screen, click Add Device Template, located at the top right corner of the screen and enter the following:
+In the Device Templates screen, click Add Device Template, located at the top right corner of the screen.

 Adding custom performance counters